hiradary/reoverlay/README.md

 - Use a modal component as a wrapper (like a button component) and include it wherever you trigger the hide/show of that modal.
 - The ‘portal’ approach that takes a modal and attaches it to document.body.
 - A top level modal component that shows different contents based on some property in the store.
-<p>Each one of these have their own cons & pros.
+<p>Each one of these has its own cons & pros.
 Take a look at the following example:</p>

 ```javascript
 import React, { useState } from 'react';